“The Postmaster’s Daughter is a haunting southern requiem that will play in your mind long after the book has closed.”

 Mabry holds the Bachelor of Music degree from Florida State University, the Master of Music and Doctor of Musical Arts degrees from George Peabody College/Vanderbilt University, and a performance certificate from the prestigious Franz-Schubert-Institut in Austria.

 In addition to her concert career, Mabry established a long tenure as professor of music at Austin Peay State University, where she received the university’s highest award for creativity (the Richard M. Hawkins Award) and for teaching (the Distinguished Professor Award).
 Sharon Mabry is an East Tennessee native, having grown up in Newport, Tennessee.
 She currently lives in Clarksville, TN.
-The Postmaster’s Daughter is her first novel (October 2022).

 Author Photo by Beverly Riggins Parker